wendyarevalo/big-data-a2/reports/Assignment-2-report.md

       2. client-staging-input-directory - A folder to which tenants will upload their data files.

    * Dedicated for each tenant:
-      1. batchingestmanager - According to the parameters in the configuration model, the manager will ingest data diferently to coredms.
+      1. batchingestmanager - According to the parameters in the configuration model, the manager will monitor the shared folder to find each tenant's files and ingest data differently to coredms.
       2. namespace - Each tenant will have a separate namespace in coredms.

    * There are two clientbatchingestapp to test.